SnappyJumper/BookWyrm/README.md

     * Django Crispy Form was used to control the rendering of the forms.

 * [Gunicorn](https://gunicorn.org/)
-    * Gunicorn was used as Python WSGI HTTP Server for UNIX to support the deployment of Django application.
+    * Gunicorn was used as a Python WSGI HTTP Server for UNIX to support the deployment of the Django application.

 * [Summernote](https://summernote.org/)
     * Summernote has been used to provide rich text content to the admin and User.